Bichu0077/Bichu0077/README.md

 ## About Me

-I'm a Fourth-year B.Tech CSE student at IIIT Kottayam, working at the intersection of machine learning and full-stack development.
+I'm a third-year B.Tech CSE student at IIIT Kottayam, working at the intersection of machine learning and full-stack development.
 I like building things end to end — from data pipelines and model training to the interfaces people actually use.

 **Currently focused on:**
 - Deepening my knowledge of modern AI/ML frameworks and methodologies